js-zero/type-checker/README.md

 ## Type System

-The JS Zero type system is based on Georgö Érdi's "Compositional Type Checking" MSc thesis.
+The JS Zero type system is based on Gergö Érdi's "Compositional Type Checking" MSc thesis.
 The big advantage to using this type system is twofold: **better errors**, and **"modular" typing**.

 ### Better Error Messages